TRAPI-AI/demo-customer-be/README.md

-Welcome to the Trapi Demo Backend Repo!
+Welcome to the Trapi Demo Backend Repository!

 Here we have a mainly python backend template you can use to test out the Trapi automated integration tool.